hispeedsurfer/unraid_rclone_mount/README.md

+# Instructions are currently not reflective of the mounting script that's on the repo.
+Please consult the instructions inside the file for the meantime while I get around to fixing it here.
+Only revelant part is Unraid User Requirements section.

 # Rclone Mount & Upload Scripts for Plex Users

 Collection of scripts to create rclone google mounts to allow fast launch times with Plex (or Emby).